n8n-io/n8n-docs/document-templates/core-nodes.md

 ---

 <!--
 The title should be the name of the node.
-Add "trigger" if it's a core trigger node.
+Add "Trigger" if it's a core trigger node.
 For example:
 Item Lists
-Local File trigger
+Local File Trigger
 When you add this node to mkdocs.yml in the navigation, prepend it with the `_Name_:` only, for example ActiveCampaign: _relativepath_
 -->
 -->